Why you need Google Maps marketing

 The first and easiest way to improve your ranking is by fully filling out your company’s information on its Google business page.
-This is an additional step beyond what you did to claim or create your Google listing, as it requires you to enter the backend of your Google My Business profile and provide optional information.
+This requires you to enter the backend of your Google My Business profile and provide optional information.
 For example, you may add:

-1. Specific cities you service to improve your rank for users located within those markets.
+- Specific cities you service to improve your ranking for users located within those local markets.

 This is also a good time to double check that all of your information—including your phone number, business location, and other contact information—is completely accurate.
 Google gets its authority by delivering the best information to users possible, so having any incorrect details can hurt your rankings.
 For example, businesses in the United States that have their exact, standardized USPS address listed (proper abbreviations and all) can be listed higher than those that don’t.